alekseyd/task2/DESIGN.rst

         * calculate hash from key
         * in a bucket indexed by hash find walk thru the relevant pointer and jump to the element we need.

-  2. *bulk output* -- we can easily enumerate all the keys by walking thru ALL elements contained in the cache (they all reside inside the pools.)
+  2. **[NOT IMPLEMENTED YET - REQUIRES ITERATOR]** *bulk output* -- we can easily enumerate all the keys by walking thru ALL elements contained in the cache (they all reside inside the pools.)